adamzap/landslide/README.md

 --------

 - Version 0.4.0 is tagged, and Landslide is on [pypi](http://pypi.python.org/pypi/landslide/0.4.0).
-- Landslide installs as a command line script if you install it via easy_install or pip.
+- Landslide installs as a command line script if you install it via `easy_install` or `pip`.

 ---